-Upon a change in control of the Company, outstanding options under the Company's 1984 and 1988 Stock Option Plans become fully exercisable unless the Board of Directors determines otherwise.
-As of December 31, 1995, the value of accelerated vesting of options owned by each of the named executive officers did not exceed \$100,000.
+Upon a change in control of the Company, outstanding options become fully exercisable unless the Board of Directors determines otherwise.
+As of December 31, 1995, the value of accelerated vesting of options owned by the named executives did not exceed the \$100,000 reporting threshold.

 Under the CPP, upon a change in control, participants will receive their original investment without interest or the amount they would have received had they exercised the options, whichever is greater.
+The exercise price of these investment options is above the present price of the common stock and, therefore, there is no current value to this acceleration provision.